spritely/containers.dotnet8-pulumi-kubernetes/README.md

 For additional details on this problem, see: https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user

-Fortunately, there is a simple solution: use a docker-compose file.
+Fortunately, there is a simple solution: use a container-compose file.
 So that pattern is applied here.